uzzielperez/uzzielperez.github.io/_posts/2020-05-20-Quarantine-Diary-3.md

 math: true
 ---

 *Note: In Star Trek Discovery, there exists a Mycelium Network which seems to be a stand-in for the Large Scale Structure of the Universe.
 No just kidding.
 Haven't gotten to that part yet because I decided to watch a more intellectually stimulating show called "Too Hot to handle".
 It's no. 1 in Switzerland.
-This is probably the last quarantine diary barring any second wave which I hope does not happen in any universe or alternate timelines.*
+This is probably the last quarantine diary barring any second wave which I hope does not happen in any universe or alternate timelines.
+I still don't subscribe to the Many Worlds Interpretation of Quantum Mechanics!*

 ### Day 41: